kaikato/tier2022/README.md

-User needs to ensure that the packages numpy, pandas, and openpyxl are installed.
+User needs to ensure that the packages numpy, pandas, typing, PyPDF2, and openpyxl are installed.